makerscraft/launch-kit/README.md

   - **_From INTERVIEW to LEAD FUTUR:_** If the candidate fit and want, but can't (agenda difficulties, family troubles ...) the card goes to LEAD FUTUR

 4. **CODECADEMY:** the card stay in this list until the candidate has finished the Ruby track.
 When he does, thanks to the bot, a green label appears on his card.
+If it's green, it's rady to go!
+You can drag & drop the candidate card from the CODECADEMY to the CONTRACT list and send him the contract.
+We use [HelloSign](https://www.hellosign.com/) but for the first batch you won't need to implement it.

 <img src="images/codecademy.png">